Pietikäinen Sirpa (Member)

 - attended a European Parliament lunch debate in December 2012 entitled “Living with dementia : learning from the experiences of people with dementia”.

-- participated in the interview with MEPs in the run up of the elections for Alzheimer Europe's 'Election Special' of its third Dementia in Europe magazine in May 2009
+- participated in the interview with MEPs in the run up of the elections for Alzheimer Europe's "Election Special" in issue 3 of Dementia in Europe magazine in May 2009.

 - joined the European Alzheimer's Alliance and signed the Paris Declaration in 2008.